ukff/kyma-environment-broker/docs/contributor/04-10-workflows.md

 ## KEB Chart Install Test

 This [workflow](/.github/workflows/run-keb-chart-install-tests.yaml) calls the [reusable workflow](/.github/workflows/run-keb-chart-install-tests-reusable.yaml) to install the KEB chart with the new images in the k3s cluster.

+## Auto Merge Workflow

+This [workflow](/.github/workflows/auto-merge.yaml) enables the auto-merge functionality on a PR that is not a draft.

+## All Cheks Passed Workflow

+This [workflow](/.github/workflows/pr-checks.yaml) checks if all jobs, except those excluded in the workflow configuration, have passed.

 ## Reusable Workflows